Connecticut League of Conservation Voters Education Fund

 Friends of Burlington Gardens

-Continued support for increased participation of underserved Burlington area residents in community, school, neighborhood, youth, senior and garden group projects
+The foundation continues to support increased participation of underserved Burlington area residents in community, school, neighborhood, youth, senior and garden group projects.

 The school-based Toxic-Free Kids program organizes parents, teachers and students to reduce children’s toxic exposures by replacing toxic pesticides with low-cost, common-sense and non-toxic pest control programs in North Carolina schools.
-This year will taking a new direction to reach the youngest children.
+This year will the project has taken a new direction to reach farmworker communities.

 Virginia Forest Watch